 The 2026 Imperative: Optimizing for AI Search (AEO)

 The very nature of search is changing.
 With the rise of AI Overviews, Google is transforming from a search engine into an answer engine.
-Your goal is no longer just to rank #1; it is to be the source of the answer that Google provides.
+Your goal is no longer just to rank at the top; it is to be the source of the answer that Google provides.
 This new discipline is called Answer Engine Optimization (AEO), and it requires a shift in how you structure your content.

 Here is a 5-step checklist to ensure your content is optimized for the new era of AI-powered search:

 - Answer the Question Immediately.
 When targeting a question-based keyword, state the answer directly in the first paragraph.
-Don't bury the lead.
+Do not bury the lead.
+AI models scan content for direct, clear answers and are more likely to pull content that provides immediate value.

 - Use Structured Data (Schema).
 Implement FAQ, How-To, and Article schema to give search engines a clear, machine-readable understanding of your content.
-This makes it easier for them to pull your content into an AI Overview.
+This makes it easier for them to pull your content into an AI Overview and increases your chances of appearing in featured snippets.

 - Cite Your Sources.
-Back up any data or claims with links to authoritative sources like NAR, government statistics, or local market reports.
-This builds trust and signals to Google that your content is well-researched.
+Back up any data or claims with links to authoritative sources.
+This builds trust and signals to Google that your content is well-researched and credible.

 Conclusion: From Keywords to Intelligence